 RFSL presents “Guiding Principles on the Inclusion of Lesbian, Gay, Bisexual, Transgender, and Intersex (LGBTI) People in Development Policy and Programs.”
 The "Guiding Principles" is a new tool for all actors engaging in development programs and policy work, including the Agenda 2030.

-Principles 9 to 13 address the operations of development agencies and individual development practitioners.
+The operations of development agencies and individual development practitioners.